Connect with us

 But not everyone can.

-When working on a problem within a large team, there are many roles to play.
+When working on a problem within a large team, many roles exist.

 Soon, it becomes easy to see that not everyone can be part of the solution.

-If there are too many people involved, too many opinions being offered, more meetings than action, then no one is part of the solution.
+If too many people are involved, too many opinions are offered, and more meetings than action, then no one is part of the solution.

 They simply become another symptom of the problem.